Northampton railway station: Steam motive power depots

-King's Heath depot
+Kings Heath depot

-To the north of the station is a five-road Siemens rolling stock maintenance depot which was officially opened on 27 June 2006 by Derek Twigg, Under-Secretary of State in the Department for Transport.
+To the north of the station is Northampton Kings Heath Siemens Depot, a five-road rolling stock maintenance depot which was officially opened on 27 June 2006 by Derek Twigg, Under-Secretary of State in the Department for Transport.
 Built at a cost £31m, it was constructed on a long, narrow strip of land previously the site of overgrown railway sidings.
-The depot is responsible for West Midland Trains' Class 350 Desiro fleet which were introduced in June 2005.
-In addition, maintenance of Class 321s was transferred to the depot following the closure of Bletchley traction depot.
-For a normal day's operation in 2010, the depot had to prepare 5 Class 321s, 54 Class 350/1s and 27 Class 350/2s.
+The depot is responsible for West Midlands Trains' Class 350 fleet.
+In addition, maintenance of Class 321s was transferred to the depot following the closure of Bletchley traction depot in 2008.